-The Head of Learning Support works with the Head of EAL to oversee the provision, assessment and tracking of all pupils with additional needs and/or EAL.
-The department comprises five fully qualified full and part-time support teachers who work as part of the Learning Support Department.
+The Head of Learning Support works with the Head of EAL to oversee the provision, assessment and tracking of all pupils with additional needs - including English as an additional language.
+The Department comprises five fully qualified full and part-time Support Teachers who work as part of the Learning Support Department at the School as well as two other subject specific support teachers.
+See Page 2.